CharlieDigital/typescript-is-like-csharp/docs/pages/intermediate/databases-and-orms.md

   </template>
 </CodeSplitter>

+Of note is that the actual client types for Prisma are generated via the command `npx prisma generate` while the Entity Framework model is simply the same as your data model.
+The latter is known as a "code first" approach which lets developers build a natural model and simply annotate how it should be mapped to the database layer for persistence.

 ::: tip Data annotations for mapping and data quality Here, we see some basic data annotations to specify indices and primary keys.  **[EF Core data annotations](https://learn.microsoft.com/en-us/ef/core/modeling/entity-properties?tabs=data-annotations%2Cwithout-nrt)** allow customization of the schema mapping.
 If you prefer more explicitness, you can also use [**fluent configuration**](https://learn.microsoft.com/en-us/ef/core/modeling/#use-fluent-api-to-configure-a-model) instead.
 Combine these with [**.NET web API data annotations**](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=net-9.0), .NET offers a painless way to handle most common data validation use cases.
 :::